santiagocorrea/docu-aid/README.md

    - Modular design allows for easy scaling and integration of new document sources.
    - Efficient use of computational resources by selective activation of relevant document agents.
    - Combines the broad knowledge of GPT-4 with the specific, up-to-date information from ingested documents.
-   - Flexible architecture capable of handling both general queries and specific, documentation-based questions.
+   - Flexible architecture capable of handling general queries and specific, documentation-based questions.

-6. **Security Considerations**: While the POC uses public documentation, the final MVP system will include mechanisms to ensure sensitive internal documentation is handled according to proprietary and geographical restrictions.
+6. **Security Considerations**: While the POC uses public documentation, the final MVP system will include mechanisms to handle sensitive internal documentation according to proprietary and geographical restrictions.

 ### Technology Stack